Trust Center for Compliance

-Build a compliance hub with certifications, subprocessors, FAQs, and security policies
+Build a compliance hub for your seite static site with built-in certifications, subprocessor tracking, security FAQs, and policy document management.

-The trust center is a built-in collection preset that scaffolds a compliance hub for your site.
+The trust center scaffolds a compliance hub for your site.
 It generates data-driven pages for certifications, subprocessor lists, security FAQs, and policy documents.

 Getting Started